Maximizing the Diversity of Exposure in a Social Network: Experiments

 We set $\beta = 0.25$ for all collections except \dtstClNIPS for which we use the edge probabilities present in the network as values for $\beta$ and add a $0.01$ offset to all resulting values, in order to obtain reasonable propagation probabilities.
-We experiment with probabilities obtained with the exponential function letting $\gamma=2$ and $\gamma=4$, as well as with the linear function.
-We denote these three scenarios respectively as $\pbMdlExpTwo$, $\pbMdlExpFour$ and $\pbMdlLin$.
+We experiment with probabilities obtained with the exponential function, letting $\gamma=2$.
+We compare the propagation probabilities resulting from this function to an exponential function with $\gamma=4$ as well as a linear function.
+A heatmap of the resulting propagation probabilities can be found in the Supplementary material.

-We use $25$ items with leanings evenly spread over the interval $[-1,1]$ as our pool of items in all setups.
+We use $25$ items with leanings evenly spread over the interval $[-1,1]$ as our pool of items in all the setups.
 For the smaller datasets, we will look for assignments of size $k=5$ with an attention bound $k_u = 1$, while for larger datasets we use $k=50$ and $k_u = 5$.
-We set $\epsilon = 0.2$ and $\ell = 1$ in all the experiments.
+We set $\epsilon = 0.2$ and $\ell = 1$ in all the experiments following~\cite{tang2015influence}.

 Table~\ref{tab:stats} shows the basic statistics of the datasets used in our experiments.
-For each dataset, we indicate the number of nodes ($\nbN{}$), of edges ($\nbE{}$) and the density of the graph ($\density{}=\nbE{}/\nbN{}$), the average node leaning ($\ell$) and squared node leaning ($\ell^2$), as well as the minimum, average and maximum propagation probabilities, over all edges and items in the network ($p^i_{uv}$).
+For each dataset, we indicate the number of nodes ($\nbN{}$), the number of edges ($\nbE{}$), the density of the graph ($\density{}=\nbE{}/\nbN{}$), the average node leaning ($\ell$), the squared node leaning ($\ell^2$), as well as the minimum, average and maximum propagation probabilities, over all edges and items in the network ($p^i_{uv}$).

-Extended statistics of the datasets including the minimum, average and maximum of the propagation probabilities under the three scenarios are shown in Table~\ref{tab:app_stats}.

-To give an idea of what the propagation probabilities look like, in Fig.~\ref{fig:app_probFs} we plot the values of the three functions we used to compute the probabilities $p^i_{uv}$ for the different combinations of leanings of the nodes and item, $\ell(u)$, $\ell(v)$ and $\ell(i)$.